Worstead CE VC Primary School Admissions Policy

 If you would like your child to attend our school, please see full details of our admission arrangements below.

 Worstead C of E Primary School follows Norfolk LA policy for the admission of pupils to primary schools.
 Prospective parents and carers are welcome to visit the school – please contact our school to make an appointment on 01692 536309.

 Admissions to the school are managed by the Admissions team at County Hall.
 The application is an online process:

 The telephone number is 0844 800 8001.

 Pre-school children will be invited to visit and spend time in the Early Years’ classroom at least three times during the Summer term before they are due to start school, culminating in staying for a full morning and lunchtime.

-A meeting for parents and staff will be arranged towards the end of the Summer Term at which relevant information about the school will be given.
+A meeting for parents and staff is arranged towards the end of the Summer Term at which relevant information about the school will be given.

 In the event of our school or certain year groups being oversubscribed, admissions criteria are applied by the LA on our behalf.
 Further details on Norfolk’s Admission Arrangements can be found below and are on the Norfolk Schools website.

 If there are more applications for places than there are places available, we will give preference to children living nearest to the school, according to the following rules in this order of priority:

 Children who are due to start school and: